MythicAgents/Apollo/README.md

 ## Supported C2 Profiles

-Currently, only two C2 profiles are available to use when creating a new Apollo agent: HTTP and SMB.
+Currently, only two C2 profiles are available to use when creating a new Apollo agent: http and SMB.

 ### HTTP Profile